de-nugan/amiboot/README.md

     - Hit F12 to open the Amiberry GUI, go to Paths and select Rescan Paths to include the new ROMs in Amiberry.

-## Amiberry configuration ##
+## Amiberry Configuration ##

 Amiboot looks for pre-launch instructions in the Description field of the selected Amiberry configuration as follows:

+# HDD=DIR #
-HDD=DIR             - Mount and add attached non-system block device partitions as directories (equivalent to the "Add Directory" option in UAE).
+Mount and add attached non-system block device partitions as directories (equivalent to the "Add Directory" option in UAE).

+# HDD=NATIVE #
-HDD=NATIVE          - Add attached (unmounted) block devices as native drives (equivalent to the "Add Hard Drive" option in UAE).
+Add attached (unmounted) block devices as native drives (equivalent to the "Add Hard Drive" option in UAE).

+# HDD=AUTO #
-HDD=AUTO            - Add mountable non-system block device partitions as directories, and any non-mountable drives (eg. Amiga native or blank) as native drives.
+Add mountable non-system block device partitions as directories, and any non-mountable drives (eg. Amiga native or blank) as native drives.

+# GW=A0 #
-GW=A0               - Add Greaseweazle as DF0: if detected.
+Add Greaseweazle as DF0: if detected.
 Greaseweazle has floppy connected on cable in 'A' postiion (after twist).
 Drive number can be 0, 1, 2 or 3.

+# GW=B0 #
-GW=B0               - Add Greaseweazle as DF0: if detected.
+Add Greaseweazle as DF0: if detected.
 Greaseweazle has floppy connected on cable in 'B' postiion (no twist).
 Drive number can be 0, 1, 2 or 3.

+# BOOTICON=file.png #
-BOOTICON=file.png   - Include this configuration in the system boot menu using icon "file.png".
+Include this configuration in the system boot menu using icon "file.png".
 Valid icon files are stored in /boot/efi/EFI/refind/amiboot/icons/.

-Included icons are:
+## Boot Icons ##

+The following icons are included under /boot/efi/EFI/refind/amiboot/icons

 os_amiga_lefty.png
 os_amiga_checkmark.png